johnp789/astro-blog/src/pages/posts/post-1.md

     alt: 'The full Astro logo.'
 tags: ["astro", "blogging", "learning in public"]
 ---
 Welcome to my _new blog_ about learning Astro!
-Here, I will share my learning journey as I build a new website.
+I started out this blog by following a nice [Astro blog tutorial](https://docs.astro.build/en/tutorial/0-introduction/).
+The blog content is stored in [GitHub](https://github.com/johnp789/astro-blog) and published to [CloudFlare Pages](https://pages.cloudflare.com/).

-## What I've accomplished
+## What I like

-1. **Installing Astro**: First, I created a new Astro project and set up my online accounts.
+1. **Learning Astro**: The blog tutorial was excellent.
+It covered all the things I wanted to see.

-2. **Making Pages**: I then learned how to make pages by creating new `.astro` files and placing them in the `src/pages/` folder.
+2. **Making Pages**: Markdown is pretty nice.
+Having the whole blog site come together using frontmatter and Javascript is slick.

-3. **Making Blog Posts**: This is my first blog post!
-I now have Astro pages and Markdown posts!
+3. **Site Performance**: So far, the blog site scores well on Chrome Lighthouse and feels fast.

 ## What's next